Jitrid/asteroids/README.md

 - D: Yaw right
 - LMB: Fire your laser rifle
 - Escape: Will pause the game if you need a break.
-- N: Will start a new game (This will also reset your score)
+- N: Will start a new game (and reset your score!)